 Author(s) hereby declare that NO generative AI technologies such as Large Language Models (ChatGPT, COPILOT, etc.) and text-to-image generators have been used during the writing or editing of this manuscript.

-REFERENCE
+REFERENCES

 Anderson, E. W. (1998).
 Customer satisfaction and word of mouth.
 Journal of Service Research, 1(1), 5–17.